When you hear the word blast, what comes to your mind?

 2. Choose a reliable email service provider (ESP)

 Sending a strategic email blast can be a hassle, so it is a wise decision to choose a reliable ESP.
 It can help you build and manage your email list, monitor your IP and domain reputation, analyze the email performance, track users’ data, etc. and offer you insights on where you can improve.

 There are many ESPs in the market that offer you various services.
 But, if you want to get higher conversions on your email blasts, you should check out the AMP email by Mailmodo.

-Sending emails to a purchased email list will mean one thing only - high bounce and a bad reputation.
+If you send email blast to a purchased email list will mean one thing only - high bounce, low email deliverability, and a bad reputation.
 To avoid that, we recommend you build up a clean email list built with users’ permission.

-To know more, you can read our guide on Building an email list from scratch.
+To know more, you can read our guide on How to build an email list from scratch.

-After you have a clean email list, you should segment it.
-Audience segmentation is a great strategy to target a specific segment based on users’ demography, behaviors, geography, etc.
+After you have a clean mailing list, you should segment it.
+Email list segmentation is a great strategy to target a specific segment based on users’ demography, behaviors, geography, etc.

 It’s time to delve into the most important task - creating and designing the email.
 Here are a few tips that we recommend: